docmanny/RecSearch/docs/index.md

 fw_blast_kwargs and rv_blast_kwargs, respectively, that can be used to modify the two searches independently.

-TODO: add more detail here?

 <br>

 ### ___Roadmap:___
 ----------------------

-  - [V1.5] Entrez implementation for remote sequence searches
+  - Entrez implementation for remote sequence searches
-  - [V2.0] BLAT compatibility
-  - [Debated] Use hub-and-spoke model to coordinate all searches in a single SearchMaster Process
-  - [VX.x] Tools to use to analyze output
+  - Additional tools for analyzing output